 Anna Natter – 3D & Graphic Designer

 Long story short, I spent eight years (high school and college) in art education, where I learned traditional art techniques, art history, and animation as a faculty.
-But everything after that I learned by myself.
+But everything after that, I learned by myself.
 I never attended any course or anything like that for 3D.
 Everything I know about design, digital art, and 3D I studied on my own.
 So I have experience with both.

 There is no recipe for this, to be honest.
 I’m a mix of being formally trained and self-taught.
 The question is – officially trained in what?
-I would not trade my art school knowledge for anything, and I got such a strong base in art that I can use in everything I touch.
+I would not trade my art school knowledge for anything, and I got such a strong base in the art that I can use in everything I touch.
 I can use my traditional sculpting training in my VR sculpting now.
 For example, I studied compositions in paintings and sculptures for a while in school, so I have a good understanding of it, and I can use this in my current 3D renders.
 So, there is good stuff in things I learned formally for something that I do now.
 But I can only speak for myself, and other people might have different experiences.

 My self-training with 3D is pretty unorganized and emotionally driven, so I learn all kinds of things that I need for my work or my art at a certain moment.
 And I focus on those things for a period of time.
 It’s rather experimental, I would say.
 Sometimes these periods are longer, depending on the software and circumstances.
 For example, I have used Adobe Dimension for a long time already, ever since it launched, but I changed modeling software multiple times in the meanwhile.
 I think if you’re dedicated enough, you can learn things by yourself.
-Especially 3D is an area that is changing a lot, and to be able to be up to date is not easy.
+Especially 3D is an area that is changing a lot, and being up to date is not easy.

 I would say get the basics right.
 You can’t build on anything that is simply not there.
 Learn color theory, composition, and art history if you get the chance.
 Or whatever your subject is.
 For example, learn about modern typography but also look after how it started, calligraphy, etc. Learn anatomy if you want to get into character design.
 These things will help you to put things in perspective.
 It might seem useless at that exact time you learn about it, but it will come back later for sure, and it will be useful.
 These basics will also help you to understand design better.
 The more you see, the more you can learn.
 I often have this “I’ve seen this before” feeling, and it helped me so much to differentiate myself from other artists by doing things differently.
 So, in my opinion, the most important question is not how you learn but what you learn.